Fierykev/LDPRT/README.md

 artist can define the thickness of a texture via an albedo map.
 The map's RGB channels are interpreted as the albedo color while the alpha channel is the thickness.
-By applying a backlight whose intensity is effected by thickness and color of the albedo texture, a lighting scheme for thin membranes is created.
+By applying a backlight whose intensity is effected by thickness and color of the albedo texture, a lighting scheme taking into account membrane thickness is achieved.

 <p align="center">Note how the portion of the model that is front lit displays a dark wood texture,
 whereas the portion that is backlit uses a leopard pattern.
 The lighting implies some leopard lining inside